hcandelaria/trilogyed-interview/README.md

 # Show plot
 plt.show()
 ```
-## Data Analisys
+## Data Analysis

-* Final step, analising our data for each scatter plot to find any correlation.
+* For your final step, analyze your data for each scatter plot to find any correlation.

 #### Temperature (F) vs. Latitude
 * The concentration is between 60(F) to around 85(F) around the equator.
 Between latitude -20 to 20.
-The Temperature increases as we get closer to the equator and then decreases as we move away from the equator, creating a negative parabola.
+The Temperature increases as we get closer to the equator and then decreases as we move away from the equator, creating a upside down parabola.
 Consequently, weather is warmer around the equator.

 ![Temperature (F) vs. Latitude](./Solved/output_data/Fig1.png)